Pirate Party of Austria

 the Pirate Party Austria is heading for National Assembly in 2013 and EU Elections in 2014.

 In municipal elections in Graz on 25 November 2012, the Pirates gained 2.68% of the vote and one seat.

 On 4 March 2014 Salzburg Piratenpartei started a whistleblowing initiative; at the base of the initiative is the use of the GlobaLeaks software that enables anonymous whistleblowing.

-On 10 Dezember 2022 the Pirate Party left the Pirate Parties International; in the same vote they elected to remain an observer member of the European Pirate Party.
+On 10 December 2022 the Pirate Party left the Pirate Parties International; in the same vote they elected to remain an observer member of the European Pirate Party.